What If I Say Most Traders Use VOLUME In A Wrong Way?

 Most of us know the traditional definition of volume.
 If you don't know it, below is the conventional definition of volume.

 As per the traditional definition, if the price increases with an increase in volume, then it is bullish.
-If the price is increasing without volume, then it is bearish (or not bullish).
+If the price increases without volume, it is bearish (or not bullish).

 Similarly, if the price is falling with an increase in volume, then it is bearish, and if the price is falling without volume, then it is bullish (or not bearish).

-But it is not easy to agree to the above definition as the charts say something else!
+But it is not easy to agree with the above definition as the charts say something else!

 Let us look at some charts.